OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Frida may also run in the so-called embedded mode, which also works for non-jailbroken devices.
 It consists of embedding a [frida-gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") into the IPA and _forcing_ the app to load it as one of its native libraries.

-The application's static content, including its ARM-compiled binary and its external libraries, are stored inside the [Application].app directory.
-If you inspect the content of the `/var/containers/Bundle/Application/[UUID]/[Application].app` directory, you'll find the embedded frida-gadget as FridaGadget.dylib.
+The application's static content, including its ARM-compiled binary and its external libraries, is stored inside the `<Application>.app` directory.
+If you inspect the content of the `/var/containers/Bundle/Application/<UUID>/<Application>.app` directory, you'll find the embedded frida-gadget as FridaGadget.dylib.

 ```bash
 iPhone:/var/containers/Bundle/Application/AC5DC1FD-3420-42F3-8CB5-E9D77C4B287A/SwiftSecurity.app/Frameworks root# ls -alh